UPS-API/UPS-SDKs/README.md

 To get an access token using the Authorization code flow, follow these steps:

 ### Installation
-1.Download the files for the Auth Code SDK [here](ups_oauth_authcode_sdk-1.0-py3-none-any.whl).
+1.Download the wheel file for the Client Credentials SDK.

-2.Install the SDK in your Python Environment `pip install path/to/ups_oauth_client_credential_sdk-1.0-py3-none-any.whl`
+2.Install the SDK in your Python Environment `pip install path/to/wheel_file`

-3.Use the SDK’s built-in `GetAccessToken` method to send a POST request to the _/oauth/token_ endpoint, and then use the access token in your API requests.

 ***
 ## AuthCodeService Class